jks-prv/Beagle_SDR_GPS/verilog/README.Vivado.2014.4.txt

-Steps to creating and building the KiwiSDR project with Vivado
+Steps to creating and building the KiwiSDR project with Vivado 2014.4
-    Tested using Vivado 2014.4
-    Updated 1-Jun-2017
+    Updated 6 Apr 2018

 1) You will most likely be running Vivado on a Windows or Linux machine.
 We run Vivado successfully on a MacBook Pro using the VirtualBox application to emulate a PC